TLNguyen-Paris/Exercice_Static_1/README.md

 ## Template

-The template is the Capture.png in the git repertory.
+The template is the Capture.png in the git repository.

 ## How to check it out ?